chus-chus/picce_recircula/README.md

 Note on downloading new points: Although rare, if for some reason the Google Maps API could not geocode an address (get its coordinates), a file (./data/incompletePoints.csv) will be created in ./data.
-It contains each point which could not be geocoded, and so it should be fixed manually (in ./data/AvailableBinPoints<SANITARY_REGION>.csv).
+It contains each point which could not be geocoded, and so it should be fixed manually in the file ./data/AvailableBinPoints<SANITARY_REGION>.csv (and rerun the execution).

 ![Example distribution of bins.
 Color represents local infection density.](images/mapExample.png)